rp42/moneyguru/help/en/basics.rst

 * **Balance Sheet:**

     * **Account #:** An optional account number reference tied to the account.
 See the :doc:`editing page <editing>` for more info.
     * **Start:** The balance of the account at the beginning of the date range.
-It includes scheduled transactions, but not budgets.
+It includes scheduled transactions.
     * **End:** The balance of the account at the end of the date range.
     * **Change:** The difference between Start and End.
     * **Change %:** The difference in percentage between Start and End
-    * **Budgeted:** The amount of budget (for which this account is a **target**) left to allocate in this current date range.
-This means that, if your budgets correctly reflect reality, End + Budgeted should be your actual balance at the end of the date range.

 * **Profit & Loss:**